-You can spot New York taxis from a mile away because of their distinctive yellow colour.
+New York taxis can be spotted from a mile off due to their distinctive yellow colour.
 These yellow cabs are a great way to travel around the city.
-The base rate is $2.50 and 50 cents for every three blocks.
-You can get a taxi on the street if the sign is lit.
 If you want to travel more luxuriously, you can take a limousine.
-These are slightly more expensive, but much more elegant.
+These are slightly more expensive but much more elegant.
 Limos are not equipped with a meter, so you pay the agreed-upon amount discussed in advance.

+The base rate for New York taxis is $3, plus a few surcharges of $1.50 in total.
+For all trips that begin, end or pass through Manhattan south of 96th Street a New York State Congestion Surcharge of $2.50 is added.
+In addition, you pay $0.70 per 1/5 mile or, in slow traffic, per 60 seconds.
 There are always taxis waiting at JFK Airport.
 If you do not want to pay too much, take a yellow cab.
 Please note that taxis must offer a flat rate from JFK to Manhattan.
-However travelling from Manhattan to JFK they are free to charge more.
+However, travelling from Manhattan to JFK they are free to charge more.

 How to use New York Taxis

 To hail a cab in the streets of Manhattan you just raise your hand.
 The middle light on top of the taxi will be on when it’s free.
 If the light is off, the taxi is taken.
 When the taxi is “off-duty”, the off duty light will show.
 When you get in a New York taxi, you never tell the driver the address of where you wish to go.
 Rather, you provide the cross streets or intersection for where you are heading (e.g. 9th Avenue and 42nd Street).
 Additionally, upon arrival at your destination, you can still provide directions for where you want to get dropped off to get closer to where you want to go.
 Try to hail a cab that is driving in the same direction that you are headed: this will save you time and money.